nginxinc/nginx-openid-connect/README.md

     * No changes are required unless modifying the code exchange process

 ## TO DO
-  * Replace SHA256 hash with HMAC and use an NGINX variable as the key
   * ID Token validation of iat value
   * ID Token validation of iss value
   * Dynamic state value